SamSam9090/syrianarchive-http/Pages/investigations/Atarib-Market-Bombing.md

 ## What Happened?

 On 13 November 2017, [Atarib’s public commercial market and a nearby police station](http://wikimapia.org/#lang=de&lat=36.139079&lon=36.825367&z=19&m=b&show=/25873693/ar/مسجد&search=atarib) were targeted by three air strikes, according to reports from media activists, humanitarian groups, news agencies, and the Syrian Civil Defense in the Aleppo governorate.
-The claimed damage of these airstrikes were filmed and photographed and uploaded to social media platforms.
+The claimed damage of these airstrikes was filmed and photographed and uploaded to social media platforms.

 The same day, Syrian Civil Defense [published a video showing](https://www.youtube.com/watch?v=p1ZI5zX3yrw) the first moment of attacks claimed to be targeting Al Atarib city.
 At 0:06 an explosion from a far while the civil defense team are driving towards the impact site can be seen, then at 0:33 an explosion that happened close to a market can be seen.
 Women and children can be seen in the impact site.
 At the end of the video we see injured including children were being transferred into a medical facility to be treated.

-The video has been geolocated through using available satellite imagery, as shown below.
+The video has been geolocated using available satellite imagery, as shown below.
 Four buildings can be identified as well as the blue building.
 The two roads leading east are also clearly visible in the video.

 ![geolocation through DigitalGlobe sattelite imagery](/assets/investigations/atarib-6.png)